Yangxinsix/myqueue/docs/howitworks.rst

 ----------

-The daemon process wakes up every ten minutes to check if any tasks need to be resubmitted, held or released.
+The daemon process wakes up every ten minutes to check if any tasks need to be resubmitted, held or released (see :meth:`~myqueue.queue.Queue.kick`).
+Notification emails will also be sent.
 It will write its output to ``.myqueue/daemon.out``.

 How does the daemon get started?
 Whenever the time stamp of the